ShowDown | 1v1 Series

 Our amazing list of sponsors and partners include some of the largest tech companies in the Visual Effects, Film, Video Game and Motion Capture industries in the world.
 They support us with hardware and software, which gives us the ability to create the best quality content we can.

 We have the talent, we have the hardware.
 We can make this happen.
-We’re going to do this no matter what, but if you’re able to support our studio and projects by becoming a Patreon subscriber, this will allow us to focus more on this series and release all 10 episodes this year!
+We’re going to eventually do this no matter what, but if you’re able to support our studio and projects by becoming a Patreon subscriber, this will allow us to allocate more resources to this series and release episodes in 2024!

 If you can, click this huge button that says “Subscribe.”
 We’ll give you special perks if you do! 🙂